priya-nb695/rule-engine-app/README.md

      age > 30 AND department == 'Sales'

-    -- Enter this  above  Example input in Enter Rule field in UI and  click on Create Rule and click on  add  Rule buttons
+    -- Enter this  above  Example input in Enter Rule field in UI and  click on Create Rule and click on  add  Rule buttons If the creation is  successful you will get  alert message

       income >= 50000 OR spend < 2000

-    -- Add this kind of  above inputs in Add Rule Section and  again click on Create Rule and click on  add  Rule buttons  then click on Combine Rules
+    -- Add this kind of  above inputs in Add Rule field and  again click on Create Rule and click on  add  Rule buttons  then click on Combine Rules

         {
           "age": 35,